aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 14. Setup centralized networking account.
     - ⚠️ **Recommendation:** Please seek assistance from an **AWS Partner** for planning or implementing the **Centralized Networking account**.
-    - Go to IAM Identity Center → Identify which existing IAM user will be assigned as the new “Central Network” account admin → Retrieve their email, first name, and last name.
+    - Go to IAM Identity Center > Identify which existing IAM user will be assigned as the new “Central Network” account admin.
+    - Assign the SLZAdministrator IAM Identity Center permission set to the IAM user.
+This will be used to configure the central network in the following steps.
+    - Retrieve the IAM user email, first name, and last name.
     - Create a new "Central Network" account from Control Tower Account Factory.
         - Place the account under Infrastructure OU
-        - Enter the email, first name, and last name of the existing user identified in the previous step.
-(This user will be used to configure the Central Network account in the next steps.)
+        - Enter the email, first name, and last name of the existing IAM user identified in the previous step.
     - Wait until account creation finished
     - Login into newly created Central Network account using IAM Identity Center SSO.
     - Go to VPC > Ensure in Malaysia region > Delete the "default VPC" (aws-controltower-VPC) and its related network resources in the central network account before deploying the CloudFormation script.